dev-rebase/dev-rebase.github.io/docs/mentorship.md

 ## Where to find mentors

-While there are many global platforms that connect developers with mentors worldwide, the Syrian tech community has built something special—dedicated initiatives created by Syrian developers who understand our unique challenges and opportunities.
+While there are many global platforms that connect developers with mentors worldwide, the Syrian tech community has built something special—special programs created by Syrian developers who understand our unique challenges and opportunities.
 These platforms don't just offer mentorship; they provide a bridge between Syrian talent and the global tech ecosystem.
-What makes these initiatives unique is that they're built by Syrian developers who have navigated the same challenges you're facing, and they're completely free to use.
+What makes these programs unique is that they're built by Syrian developers who have faced the same challenges you're facing, and they're completely free to use.

 ### [Mentory](https://mentory-sy.net/)

 Created by Syrian developers to connect Syrian developers with experienced mentors around the world.
 The platform offers different types of mentorship including technical guidance, career advice, academic support, and startup mentoring.
-With over 169 expert mentors from 27 countries, you can find someone who understands both your technical needs and cultural context.
+With over 169 expert mentors from 27 countries, you can find someone who understands both your technical needs and cultural background.
 The mentors are Syrian professionals working at major tech companies globally, bringing real-world experience from international markets while understanding the Syrian context.

 ### [ProHelpify (P8Y)](https://prohelpify.com/en)

-Another Syrian-led initiative that offers free consultation sessions with software experts.
+Another Syrian-led program that offers free consultation sessions with software experts.
 Their mentors work at companies like Meta, Tradinos, and other major tech organizations, providing insights into both local and international opportunities.
-The platform covers everything from interview preparation to career planning, with a focus on helping Syrian developers transition into global tech roles.
+The platform covers everything from interview preparation to career planning, with a focus on helping Syrian developers move into global tech jobs.

 ## How to be a good mentee